mercy299/terraform-beginner-bootcamp-2023/README.md

 ### Terraform Plan

 `terraform plan`
-This will generate out a changeset about the state of our infrastructure and what will be changed.
+This will generate a changeset about the state of our infrastructure and what will be changed.
-We can output this changeset ie "plan" to be passed to an apply, but you can just ignore outputing.
+We can output this changeset ie. "plan" to be passed to an apply, but you can just ignore outputting.

 ### Terraform Apply

-`terrafor apply`
+`terraform apply`
-This will run a plan and pass the changeset to be execute by terraform.
+This will run a plan and pass the changeset to be executed by Terraform.
 This should prompt `yes or no`.
 If we want to automatically approve the auto approve flag eg. `terraform apply --auto-approve`

 ### Terraform Destroy

-This will destry resources.
+This will destroy resources.
 You can also use the `--auto-approve` flag to skip the approve part. eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

-`terrafom.lock.hcl` contains the locked versioning for the providers or modules that should be used with the project.
+`terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with the project.
-The terrafofrm lock file **should** be commited to your guthub.
+The terraform lock file **should** be committed to your Github.

 ### Terraform state files

 `terraform.tfstate` contains information about the current state of your infrastructure.

-This file **should not** be committed to your github.
+This file **should not** be committed to your GitHub.
 This file can contain sensitive data.
-I fyou lose this files, you lose knowing the state of your infrastructure.
+If you lose this file, you lose knowing the state of your infrastructure.

 `terraform.tfstate.backup` is the previous state of the files